 Securing Change: The essential information

 St Michael's offers support to parents who have stayed at our residential family assessment centres regardless of their present situation.
 Securing Change is a project to ensure support is available once families leave.
+This is important because 121 support at this crucial time will help reduce the number of children in the care system.
+It also stops vulnerable parents who have had children taken into care from falling through the gaps between adult and children's services.

 Our Securing Change Practitioner

-Ann-Marie is our practitioner who has over 15 years of experience including social work and working with families.
+Ann-Marie is our practitioner who has over 15 years of experience, including social work and working with families.

 Ann-Marie is aware of the difficult situations people can face: